5 Proven Hardwood Flooring Thickness Categories

 When you install a floor, it can be permanent or floating.
 With a permanent installation, the floor boards are nailed or glued directly to the subfloor which can be concrete, tile or plywood.
 A floating floor sits on top of the subfloor.

-The most significant advantage with these floors is their ability to expand and contract evenly.
-Permanent wood floor installations use glue or nails to attach the flooring to the subfloor.
+The most significant advantage with these hardwood floors is their ability to expand and contract evenly.
+Permanent hardwood floor installations use glue or nails to attach the flooring to the subfloor.
 There is no place for the wood to move creating dangerous tripping hazards with bumps, and cupping.

 Both engineered, and solid wood can be floating floor types.
 You can install solid hardwood right over concrete, porcelain or vinyl tiles if the surface is level.